 There’s no “wrong” way to use an ice roller, but experts offer some guidance.
 Begin from the center of your face and use upward, outward strokes to roll the tool along the skin, making sure to apply just enough pressure to massage the skin, as using too much pressure can cause irritation.
 To de-puff the under-eyes, gently roll the tool along the area, applying little to no pressure.

-When is the best time to use an ice roller?
+When is the best time to use one?

 Dr. Gonzalez instructs putting down the ice roller for a few weeks post-injection or after any invasive in-office treatment.
 “You should not use an ice roller after injections or filler because the facial roller can allow the product to spread into unwanted areas,” explains Dr. Gonzalez.
 Likewise, ice-rolling should be avoided after any surgery that leaves a wound because if healing tissue is moved, scarring could be worsened.